-ACLU: Gay marriages in Michigan legal
+ACLU argues gay marriages in Michigan should be legal

 Detroit —— The marriages of 300 gay and lesbian couples should be legally recognized despite a recent federal appeals court ruling to keep Michigan’s same sex marriage ban in place, a rights group argued Friday.

 The American Civil Liberties Union of Michigan made the argument in supplemental legal briefs filed this week in Caspar v.
 Snyder, which seeks recognition for the marriages.

 “The Caspar plaintiffs are parties to marriages that were legally solemnized in Michigan at a time when Michigan law unequivocally sanctioned their union,” ACLU attorneys wrote in the brief.
 “Gov. Snyder himself has repeatedly conceded this point.”

 Snyder has said while the 300 marriages are legal, the couples don’t qualify for state benefits.

 “The Court of Appeals decision does not allow for state benefits of marriage for those same-sex couples in accordance with our state constitution.
 That decision only can be changed if today’s appeals court ruling is overturned,” Snyder said earlier.